Senzing/hello-senzing-springboot-java/doc/debian-based-installation.md

 javac 1.8.0_181
 ```

-If a JDK is not installed, you can install with the following command:
+If a JDK is not installed, you can install with the following commands:

 ```console
 sudo apt-get -y install \